VaderXami/FreeShowTv/README.md

 # FreeShowTV

-A amaziiiing video search App directly connected to themoviedb !
+FreeShowTV is an application with the focus of scrolling to the latest movies available and is connected to The Movie Database API !

 # Getting Started